Data Processing Agreement

 Article 2.
 Obligations of Processor

 2.1.
-With regard to the processing operations referred to in Article 1, Processor will ensure compliance with applicable laws and regulations, containing rules on the protection of personal data such as the Personal Data Protection Act.
+With regard to the processing operations referred to in Article 1, Processor will ensure compliance with applicable laws and regulations, containing rules on the protection of personal data such as the General Data Protection Regulation.

 2.2.
 Processor will inform Controller, upon Controller's first request, of the measures taken in regard to its obligations under this Data Processor Agreement.